TACC-Cloud/agave-docs/docs/agave/guides/jobs/introduction.rst

 Future Jobs Service (Aloe)
 --------------------------

-A new version of the Jobs service, currently in alpha testing and soon to be in beta testing, incorporates lessons learned after years of Agave production deployments across multiple sites.
+A new version of the Jobs service, currently in alpha testing and soon to be in beta testing, incorporates lessons learned after years of Tapis (Agave) production deployments across multiple sites.
 The new version rearchitects Jobs for improved reliability, scalability, performance and serviceability.
 The goal is to create a drop-in replacement for the original Jobs service that supports as much as possible the same REST API and its externally visible behavior.

 The following links discuss details of the new Jobs service: